 Pupil Premium is government funding, provided to support the learning of children eligible for free school meals (fsm) or who have been eligible for fsm in the last 6 years (ever6).
 Pupil Premium is also provided to support children looked after and children whose parent works in the armed services.

-At Sir John Barrow School the funding is used strategically, dependent upon need.
-It is used in the following ways:
+At Sir John Barrow School Pupil Premium Funding is used in the following ways:

 We employ skilled teaching assistants at SJB and we deploy them carefully to support children’s learning.
 This may be in the form of one to one work or group work in the classroom or out of the classroom.
 Sometimes our teaching assistants work within the classroom allowing the class teacher to concentrate on a specific group of children.
 When children work outside the classroom on focused tasks, the class teacher is able to concentrate his or her teaching on a smaller number of children, addressing more specific needs.